hyphacoop/hypha.coop/_openings/system-administrator.md

 * Strong planning and problem-solving skills; ability to multitask and meet deadlines
 * Excellent time management skills and the ability to prioritize work
 * Clear and compassionate oral, written, and presentation skills
 * Demonstrated commitment to the principles of equity and diversity with alignment on Hypha’s mission and values
-Prepared on May 9, 2022 1/2
-HYPHA

 ## Location

 Remote position, with a preference for Toronto or GTA-based youth.

 ## Compensation

 Hourly rate of $28.00.

 ## Hours and term

 Work completed Monday to Friday, for a total of 32 hours per week.
 (Hypha maintains a 4-day work week.)
 This is a temporary position for 16 weeks starting immediately.
 This position is part of the Canada Summer Jobs program, and to qualify you must be aged 15﹘30 and legally entitled to work in Canada.

 ## More about us

 Hypha Worker Co-operative is a non-profit tech worker co-op based in Tkaronto (Toronto).
 You can read more about our mission, vision, and values, as well as ways we work together in our organizational handbook.
 Hypha collaborates with communities to build better relationships with technology.
 Our work includes:

 * decentralized web protocol (p2p and blockchain-based technologies) projects;
 * technical capacity development for co-operatives and collectives;
 * developing community ownership strategies, and;
 * insight on governance for co-ops and decentralized digital communities.

 As a remote-first organization that strives toward sustainable livelihoods for all our members, we accommodate flexible schedules and work arrangements.
 We are committed to the co-operative principles, which provide a pathway for all employees to permanent membership.
 We are looking to build long-term relationships with contractors who are potentially interested in joining our co-operative as a member in the future.
 If working openly on value-driven technology is your jam, let’s talk!

 ## Process to apply

 To be considered, please email us at hiring@hypha.coop with the following as soon as
 possible:

 * Resume or CV (ideally as a PDF)
 * Brief covering statement (in email body is fine) outlining why you are a fit for the position.
 This could include: